Deracination/DQSD-Code/trunk/dqsd/src/ReadMe.txt

 		- [Submit/Refresh]
 	- [Send Notice]

-- Commit all DQSD files
-- Set a CVS tag on the DQSD module called rel-<ver>-<type>, e.g.
-	"rel-3-1-8-0-beta" or "rel-3-1-8-0" for a final version

 - Update the site
 	- Check out the dqsdweb folder from SVN
 	- Modify doc.htm